National Health Insurance Schemes in India 2025 | PolicyX

 • Diagnostic and laboratory investigations.

-• Medical implantation services (if necessary).
+• Medical implantation services (if required).

 • Accommodation benefits.